Pettersson-dev/Pettersson-dev.github.io/_posts/2022-11-29-info-and-integration.md

 - Without strong data governance, data quality can degrade
 - Processing and storage costs can become significant
 - Risk of turning into a “data swamp” if design and stewardship are weak

+## Example use cases
+- Enterprise data warehouse supporting financial reporting
+- Data lake aggregating telemetry from diverse platforms
+- Master data hub ensuring consistent customer or product information

+# Choosing the right integration style
+- **Use APIs** when you need **transactional, request/response** communication between systems.
+- **Use events** when you need **real-time, decoupled notifications** and want to scale to many subscribers.
+- **Use an information hub** when your focus is **analytics, reporting, and long-term data retention**.

+In reality, most organizations combine these: an API exposes product information, events notify downstream systems of changes, and a hub stores the full product history for analysis.

+# Governance considerations
+Integration is not just technical — it must be governed as an **enterprise capability**.
+Key practices include:
+- **API catalogues** to avoid duplication and shadow integrations
+- **Event schemas and versioning** to maintain contract clarity
+- **Data stewardship** for information hubs to ensure data quality and compliance
+- **Security controls** (authentication, encryption, monitoring) across all integration styles

 # Closing Thoughts
 There is no single “best” integration style.
 Most organizations use a **mix**: